Until a few years ago, every online business owner used to start their media marketing campaign solely by keeping the ‘big daddy’ in mind.

 Email is the first and probably the best social channel for conversing with your audience.
 It commands the daily attention of most people, drives engagement and accelerates business results.

-Email has a 3.31% conversion rate and that outperforms search and social media by far.
+Email has a high conversion rate and that outperforms search and social media by far.

 But effective email return traffic rise does not happen overnight.
-It starts from your previous post.
+It starts from your previous efforts and snowballs.

 Would you like to know the 3 basic steps to increase direct traffic from your email campaigns?